 Most of us have heard the saying “less is more,” but how many of us put it into practice when it counts?
 Your application essays are the perfect forum for reaping the benefits of this deceptively simple principle.

-Every day we have multiple opportunities to explain ourselves, demonstrate our skills, or express something: speaking in class or at a meeting for work; trying to convince our friends, colleagues, parents, or children of something; or texting or tweeting where you just want to make your point fast and hit Send.
+Every day we have multiple opportunities to explain ourselves, demonstrate our skills, or express something: speaking in class or at a meeting for work; trying to convince our friends, colleagues, parents, or children of something; or texting or tweeting when you just want to make your point fast.

-So how do you apply this to your apps?
+How do you apply this principle to your MBA applications?

 From personal statements to MBA goals essays, being focused and concise is essential.
 Focus on key details on your work experience, fit with the program, and lessons learned.
-DO NOT repeat the question or include vague generalizations: “You asked about my goals, so in this space I will tell you about my goals”; “Each of us faces many key decisions in our lives.”
+DO NOT repeat the question or include vague generalizations.
+For example, there’s no need to state the obvious such as: “You asked about my goals, so in this space I will tell you about my goals” or “Each of us faces many key decisions in our lives.”
 At best, admissions committees, who read far too many generic essays, will just gloss over these parts.
 At worst they will see them as evidence that you don’t express yourself in a compelling way.
-Also, don’t succumb to “pack-it-in-itis” and try to tell fifteen different stories in these longer essays.
+Also, don’t succumb to “pack-it-in-itis” and try to stuff fifteen different stories in these longer essays.
 Pick the two or three most powerful stories about your experience and/or goals, and polish those until they shine.

 These are the essays typically used to explain weaknesses: low GPAs; poor test scores; gaps on the resume.
 Here again our fear of leaving out key information often compels us to include too much, thus diluting the answer.
 Don’t start this essay with something like, “Your school has very high academic standards, and I know you prefer that students meet these standards.
 My grades and test scores are below the standard, so here I wish to explain why and hope that you will not hold these against me.”
-Too late.
+Too long.
+Too wordy.
+Too much information.
 Instead, remember that less is more and go straight to the main point: “My GPA and GMAT score do not adequately reflect my academic capabilities.”
-Then use key information, including numbers (a particularly effective way to practice less-is-more), to back up your claim.
+Then use key information, including numbers (a particularly effective way to practice less is more), to back up your claim.